Victoriaaaali/SpeechCraft/README.md

 # Usage

-1. Start the server with `python bark/server.py --port 8009`
+1. Start the server by running the provided .bat file "start_server.bat"
+   2. or by using `python bark/server.py --port 8009` make sure the python PYTHONPATH is set to the root of this repository.
 2. To test the server, open `http://localhost:8009/docs` in your browser.

 Then make post requests to the server with your favorite tool or library.